Summary

 Several reviews highlight the Golf GTI’s versatility – while it offers plenty of performance, it can be docile when needed, a hot hatch equally at home on the morning school run.

 Minus points – precious few.
-The Telegraph points out that while the best-looking Mk8 Golf, the GTI does not visually impress, and the interior is unexciting, with less than user-friendly touchscreen panels.
+The Telegraph points out that while it’s the best-looking Mk8 Golf, the GTI does not visually impress, and the interior is unexciting, with less than user-friendly touchscreen panels.

 Some reviewers add that the car has been getting steadily more expensive and can no longer claim to be an affordable hot hatch.
 It is also no longer a viable choice as a company car, excluded by emissions-based tax regulations.